 Sierra Club Florida Activity

 The Chapter Leaders meet in person four times a year.
-The next meeting is June 6 and meeting details will be posted soon.
-Other meetings in 2015 are October 3rd and December 5th.
+The next meeting is October 3rd, and the last meeting of the year is set for December 5th.

 The Group Advisory Council has monthly conference calls at the end of the month to discuss activities and share helpful tips on newsletters, websites, fundraising and other items.
 For more info on the GAC, email John.Swingle@florida.sierraclub.org.